ERC20 Messaging dApp

 First, you must connect MetaMask with the Topos ERC20 Messaging dApp:

-The ERC20 Messaging dApp will display your address in the right top corner after the ERC20 dApp is connected to your wallet:
+Once the ERC20 Messaging dApp is displaying your address in the right top corner, the ERC20 dApp is connected to your wallet.

 Repeat these steps for the Topos Subnet.